Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Tuning of event generators

-The classic tuning loop used in particle physics is illustrated in \autoref{fig:classic tuning}, where a \textit{tuning algorithm} iteratively optimizes the event generator, such as those listed in \autoref{tab:generators_short}, to describe the HEP data.
-Specifically, \rivet handles the processing of both experimental data and simulated events to produce comparable distributions, while the tuning algorithm performs the chi-square minimization to determine optimal parameters.
-Additional details regarding tuning algorithms can be found in \autoref{app:tuning}.
-Note that the figure is conceptual only; in practice, tuning introduces a few complications to this basic model.
-First, weights must be assigned to each observable when calculating the least-squares-type cost function, because event generators are incomplete models of nature and usually do not perfectly match measurements of their implemented physics processes.
+The classic tuning loop used in particle physics is illustrated in \autoref{fig:classic tuning}, where a \textit{tuning algorithm} iteratively optimizes the event generator to describe the HEP data.
+Note that the figure is conceptual only; in practice, tuning adds a few complications to this basic picture.
+First, one must assign weights to each observable in the calculation of the least-squares-type cost function, because event generators remain incomplete models of nature and usually do not perfectly match measurements to the extent of their implemented physics processes.
 Some observables are known much more precisely than others, and possibly more precisely than the corresponding theory.
-Without weights, a fit can be dragged into an implausible parameter space.
-Introducing weights or imposing additional common model uncertainties is an \textit{ad hoc} way of balancing experimental versus theoretical error to avoid this problem.
-Second, producing predictions with the event generator is computationally expensive.
-To reduce this cost, a \emph{surrogate model}, typically a multidimensional polynomial in the simplest case, is constructed from the output of the actual event generator and used instead of the generator to evaluate the chi-square.
-Depending on the tuning algorithm, an analytical surrogate model may be needed to compute gradients.
-Appendix\,\ref{app:tuning without surrogate model} discusses tuning procedures that avoid surrogate models altogether, highlighting how such approaches could streamline the process by bypassing the need for efficient parameter-space sampling.
+This can drag a fit without weights into an implausible parameter space.
+Introducing weights or imposing additional common model uncertainties is a \textit{ad hoc} way of balancing experimental-versus-theoretical error to avoid this problem.
+Second, computing the prediction of the event generator is expensive, so it is more economical to construct a \emph{surrogate model} (in the simplest case, a multidimensional polynomial) from the output of the actual event generator, which is used to compute the chi-square instead of the real event generator.
+Depending on the tuning algorithm, an analytical surrogate model may be needed so compute gradients.

-Examples of automatically tuned models are \sibyll{} and \pythia{}.
+Examples of automatically tuned models are \sibyll{} and \pythia.
 While \pythia{} has many tunes, often several per LHC experiment, for example the Monash tune~\cite{Skands:2014pea}, for \sibyll{} automatic tuning was used to determine the best parameters~\cite{Riehn:2019jet}.